-о. extent or wind scoured, blowouts and/or depositional areas: none due to the gravelly surface.
+6. Extent of wind scoured, blowouts and/or depositional areas: none due to gravelly surface.
 7. Amount of litter movement (describe size and distance expected to travel): fine and coarse litter generally does not move.
-Gravels on the surface help reduce fine litter movement.
+Gravels on the surface and shrub cover help reduce fine litter movement.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values should range from 3 to 5 but needs to be tested.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): no data.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: infiltration is good regardless of plant cover due to cinder surface.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): No data.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: infiltration is good regardless of plant cover due to cindery surface.
+Tall shrubs catch blowing snow in the interspaces.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): is not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: perennial forbs Sub-dominant: cool season deep-rooted perennial bunchgrasses Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): little decadence is expected on the site.
-14. Average percent litter cover (%) and depth (in): additional litter cover data is needed.
-Accumulations of litter are usually the result of wind deposition.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 50 pounds per acre (55 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 1-5 percent of the total production, forbs 90-95 percent.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial bunchgrasses Sub-dominant: tall shrubs Other: perennial forbs Additional: shallow rooted bunchgrasses 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): little decadence is expected in shrubs or grasses within the normal fire cycle, but decadence can occur in the absence of fire greater than the normal fire frequency.
+Grass and forb mortality will occur as tall shrubs increase.
+14. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 15-20 percent to a depth less than 0.1 inches.
+Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 1100 pounds per acre (1232 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 50-60 percent of the total production, forbs 5-15 percent and shrubs 30-40 percent.

 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
 Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes bulbous bluegrass, rush skeletonweed, musk and scotch thistle, and diffuse and spotted knapweed.
 Cheatgrass can invade the site at the lower elevations.
-17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in normal and favorable years.
+17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.